UI functionalities and features

 Important

 On certain pages, the filter mechanism only searches through items shown on a page.
-This means that if an item is not listed on the respective page, it will not appear in the results.
+This means that if an item is not listed on the respective page, it does not appear in the results.
 You must load all results first to search through all items.
 This behavior applies to the following pages:

 • Device protocols